-Planning teams must determine which concepts produced in a brainstorming session warrant further consideration.
+Planning teams have to determine which concepts produced in a brainstorming session warrant further consideration.
 This task is not always easy, but if the team refers to stated goals and objectives, then the job is much simpler.
-In this case, the overall purpose of the program is to maximize sales by the front office staff of front office, food and beverage department, gift shop, and health facilities products and services.
-The team must decide which area or areas will be most profitable to the hotel and to the employees.
+In this case, the overall purpose of the program would be to maximize sales by the front office staff of front office, food and beverage department, gift shop, and health facilities products and services.
+The team must decide which area or areas would be most profitable.